-- Train employees on customer service standards.
+- Train employees on customer service standards, especially those tasked with getting on conference calls with customers to give them focused care.
 Reward those who perform well.

 - Learn to set customer expectations.
 Make it clear from the beginning, what you can do and what you cannot.
 It would be better to exceed a customer’s expectations than falling short of them.

 - Create an FAQ page.
 This helps customers get the answers they are looking for immediately.
 Include common queries about shipping, delivery and have them available in one place on your help page.
 It makes things easier for your customers and for you too.